ncatlab/nlab-content/pages/6/8/3/0/386/content.md

 _Mike_: Yes, of course.

 _Toby_: I certainly prefer the algebraists\' $\Delta$; it\'s part of my general preference for not ignoring the [[empty set]].
-(Mike\'s example, with Tim\'s correction, only serves to confirm my opinion.)
+(Mike\'s example, with Todd\'s correction, only serves to confirm my opinion.)
 Seeing the universal construction of $\Delta$, I made the article consistent by picking my favourite, which fit that construction.

 I didn\'t know a good notation for the topologists\' unaugmented $\Delta$, so I just used a dot as my standard notation for deleting the basepoint: if $X$ is a [[pointed set]] with point $x$, then $\dot X := X \setminus \{x\}$.
 (I think that I first saw this in point-set topology to turn a neighbourhood of a point into a deleted neighbourhood.)
 It is by no means sacred.